deliciousbrains/wp-amazon-s3-and-cloudfront/readme.txt

 = 0.6.1 =
 This version requires PHP 5.3.3+ and the Amazon Web Services plugin

+= 0.6.2 =
+This version requires PHP 5.3.3+ and the Amazon Web Services plugin

 == Changelog ==

+= 0.6.2 - 2013-09-26 =
+* WP.org download of Amazon Web Services plugin is working again

 = 0.6.1 - 2013-09-21 =
 * WP.org download of Amazon Web Services plugin is giving a 404 Not Found, so directing people to download from Github instead